 New England is as unlikely a place as there is to celebrate a Christmas first.
 After all, Puritans in Massachusetts and Connecticut officially banned the holiday.
 It wasn’t until the mid-19th century that most New Englanders took the day off, let alone trimmed trees, sang carols or sent cards.

 And yet, with a little imagination, we can find a Christmas first in each of the New England states.
-If you know of any others, please share them in the comments section.

 First Christmas Tree in Connecticut